History and Heritage

 The building originally stood at the top of Broad Street in Leominster and housed the weekly butter market, selling chickens, eggs, and butter.
 It was then known as the Butter Crosse.

 By the mid nineteenth century, the market hall was proving a traffic hazard in the town centre.
-The building was dismantled and lay in pieces in a builder’s yard until 1859, when the building was bought by John Arkwright (of the spinning jenny family).
+The building was dismantled and lay in pieces in a builder’s yard until 1859, when the building was bought by John Arkwright (relation of Richard Arkwright who created the spinning water frame enabling industialisation).
 It was then rebuilt on the park known as the Grange and, with some modifications, leased to the Moore family.

 Grange Court remained a family home until 1939, when Leominster District Council made a compulsory purchase to save it from being dismantled and moved to South Wales to become the gatehouse to St. Donats Castle.